Your guiding light through times of trouble, confusion, murkiness, tumult, chaos, and even the good times.

 They don't like it.

-You, somebody smarter than I am, is gonna have to explain to me how a normal campaign of criticizing your opponent's policies sends these innocent waif moderates who can't stand negativity, running into the arms of the authors of negativity.
+Now, you, somebody smarter than I am, is going to have to explain to me how a normal campaign of criticizing your opponent's policies sends these innocent waif moderates who can't stand negativity running into the arms of the authors of negativity.

 It doesn't.